 CRACKED TOOTH SYNDROME (CTS)

 Cracked Tooth Syndrome is a very common problem these days.
-Unfortunately, unlike teeth with obvious fractures, teeth with cracked tooth syndrome usually have fractures that are not visible and are difficult to see on X-rays or with the naked eye.
+Unfortunately, unlike teeth with obvious fractures, teeth with cracked tooth syndrome usually have fractures that are not visible and are difficult to detect on X-rays or with the naked eye.

 People who grind or clench their teeth are more vulnerable or susceptible to cracked tooth syndrome because of the constant strain on the teeth.
 Moreover, teeth with large fillings or teeth that have undergone root canal treatment are weaker than other teeth and are more likely to crack.